Skip to main content

 Higher education has changed significantly over the past two decades.
 Institutions expanded programs and facilities with significant enrollment increases from the millennial generation and need to continue to adjust accordingly for smaller generations of students, now and in the future.
 Technological change, modalities of teaching and learning, geographic barriers to access, and non-traditional educational providers entering the education market are just a small sample of pressures facing higher education.
 Societal, student, and market needs are constantly changing, which requires higher education to be nimble moving forward.

-During the last year and a half, the Steering Committee reviewed historical information, financial data, related universities policies and practices, budget models at other similar institutions, and engaged the campus community through working groups focused on the following areas: academics, research, administrative, operational and student support, and auxiliary functions.
+The Steering Committee reviewed historical information, financial data, related universities policies and practices, budget models at other similar institutions, and engaged the campus community through working groups focused on the following areas: academics, research, administrative, operational and student support, and auxiliary functions.
 Throughout the last fiscal year, we reviewed options for revenue, expense, and cost allocation methodologies.
-In the spring of 2023, CMU designed the primary components of our new budget model and used it in the creation of the FY 2023-2024 operating budget.
+In the spring of 2023, CMU designed the primary components of its new budget model and implemented phase I of the model with the creation of the FY 2023-2024 operating budget.
+Additional enhancements were discussed and approved during the 2023-2024 fiscal year and implemented as phase II at the start of the 2024-2025 fiscal year.

 Budget model resources